 I did expect to see craft and professional skills covered in DFRPG – not with lots of detailed examples, but at least as broad categories offered to cover anything from Tanning and Smithing to Farming and Lawyering.
 Well, the “craft skills” and “professional skills” categories don’t get named, but Adventurers p.
 93 does offer a quick delve into such “other” skills.
 (The writeup wisely uses its short length to slip in several specific skills with potential adventuring relevance.)
 With that, GMs get the go-ahead to introduce everyday skills for townies – and for creatively-designed PCs with interesting backgrounds.
 Good job.

 I like DFRPG’s inclusion of the Hazardous Materials skill, though it looks a bit overshadowed by Alchemy, which can often accomplish many of the same tasks plus much more.
 On the other hand, Hazardous Materials is two degrees easier (Average vs Very Hard), and lets you extract nasty monster bits and wield Gorgon heads with weird expertise.
-Perhaps actual play, or future expansions, will turn up many more specific uses (though DFRPG‘s two published adventures give all their love to Alchemy alone).
+Perhaps further play, or future expansions, will turn up many more specific uses (though DFRPG‘s two published adventures give all their love to Alchemy alone).

 I also like DFRPG’s inclusion of the Hidden Lore skill.
 PCs have a choice of many specialties, whether monster types (Demons, Divine Servitors, Elder Things, Elementals, Faeries, Spirits, and Undead) or miscellaneous types (Nature Spirits, Lost Civilizations, Magic Items, and Magical Writings).